TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 to empty: it has transmittance 1, intensity 0, and a far depth.

-Additionally, if the world-space direction of the view ray is negative in `y`, then we know it is pointing below the horizon, so we will have no clouds for this pixel, again setting the cloud fragment to empty.
+Additionally, if the world-space direction of the view ray is negative in `y`, then we know it is pointing below the horizon.
+As discussed in [Raymarch Fading](#raymarch-fading), we will have no clouds for this pixel, again setting the cloud fragment to empty.

 Finally, we check the raymarch extents (discussed below) by determining where